Committee on Curricula (CoC) Guidelines

 - Letter of support from the School Dean who will assume administrative responsibility for the minor degree program.

 The Oversight Committee will be asked to provide a brief report to CoC after the first year of operation of the minor.
-This report should include the following:
+This report must include the following:

 - Identification of any academic or administrative problems.